 You have to have an air compressor to power the air driven nail gun.
-Before you run out and buy an air compressor you need to consider which is the best air compressor for nail guns like the one that you own, or that you are about to buy.
+Before you run out and buy an air compressor, you need to consider which is the best air compressor for nail guns, like the one you own or about to buy.

-- Best Air Compressor for Nail Guns Reviews
+Best Air Compressor for Nail Guns Comparison Chart

 Bostitch BTFP02012 6 Gallon 150 PSI Oil-Free Compressor